At VA Puget Sound Health Care System, we’re dedicated to improving the lives of Veterans and their families every day.

 Health care and services

 We provide you with health care services at 10 locations in Western Washington, serving a 14-county area around Puget Sound and the Pacific Northwest.
-Facilities include our Seattle and American Lake campuses, six outpatient clinics in Edmonds, Mount Vernon, Olympia, Port Angeles, Puyallup, and Silverdale and two Community Resource & Referral Centers in Renton and Seattle for Veterans who are homeless or at risk of becoming homeless.
+Facilities include our Seattle and American Lake campuses, seven outpatient clinics in Edmonds, Everett, Mount Vernon, Olympia, Port Angeles, Puyallup, and Silverdale and two Community Resource & Referral Centers in Renton and Seattle for Veterans who are homeless or at risk of becoming homeless.
 We also have a Mobile Medical Unit to support rural care needs.

 To learn more about the services each location offers, visit the VA Puget Sound health services page.